madeiramadeirabr/template-serverless-service-python/README.md

 ## Service Architecture
-Diagrams with application usage of this archtecture.
+Diagrams with application usage of this architecture.

 ### Cloud Architecture
 Example of the architecture running on AWS Cloud.